-This can be an old one or a new one so long as it is well insulated and does not leak.
-Boy am I kicking myself for having just given one away!
-I ordered a Coleman 25 Quart Party Stacker Cooler from Amazon for this project.
+This can be an old cooler or a new cooler so long as it doesn’t leak and is well insulated.
+Our Frankencooler is a Coleman 25 Quart Party Stacker Cooler from Amazon for this project.
 The lid is removable, which is key so that you can remove it while cooking without sending water shooting everywhere.
 We also chose this size to allow for excess room for water displacement.

 A 2 ⅜” Hole Saw

 The diameter of the chassis, or cooking extension cover, on the Anova is 2.375”/60.325mm, or 2 ⅜”.
 We need to make a hole at least that big, and adjust with sandpaper if necessary.

 An electric drill

 Pretty standard, I have a $15 Coleman from the hardware store.